By Attila Zønn

 Alex knew he shouldn’t talk against Tata anymore because it sounded like Tata was getting angry.
 Then Tata smiled and opened his arms, and Alex knew that now Tata was going to give him the hug of understanding, and after the hug, Tata will tell him an important thing that he must remember for the rest of his life.

 Tata hugged him tight then held Alex out by the shoulders and said, “My son.
-God is for weak people.
+God, is for weak people.
 You are my son—Alexandru Radu Iliescu Fierbinteanu.
-And you will not be weak.”
+You will not be weak.”

 As Tata said these words, Alex thought about Mama and her holy table, where she kept a big glass crucifix and pictures of Nagymama and Nagyapa, and how every morning the first thing Mama did was light a candle for each of them, and the candles burned until they burned out.
 Then Mama would light other ones.